oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Log Analytics is billed per gigabyte (GB) of data ingested and retained into the service.
 When ingesting into a SIEM, data retention periods can be shortened.

-Log Analytics Design Decisions for all agencies and implementation types.
+Log Analytics Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---